jayaganeshk/sparks/src/dynamodb.md

 ## Notes

-- The application uses UUID format for image IDs (e.g., `02df423f-0d45-4d59-b987-2ade841d0fbf`)
+- The application uses UUID format for image IDs and album IDs (e.g., `02df423f-0d45-4d59-b987-2ade841d0fbf`)
-- The `uploaded_datetime` and `lastModified` fields use ISO 8601 timestamp format
+- The `uploaded_datetime`, `lastModified`, `createdAt`, and `addedAt` fields use ISO 8601 timestamp format
-- The `createdAt` field for persons uses Unix timestamp in seconds
+- The `createdAt` field for persons uses Unix timestamp in seconds (legacy format)
 - The `UNKNOWN_PERSONS` entity is used for generating unique person IDs
 - User limits default to 500 uploads per user
+- Event organizers have configurable storage quotas stored in the `storageQuota` field
 - Image processing creates multiple variants (large, medium) stored as WebP format
 - The `images` attribute contains a JSON object with processed image paths and metadata
 - Person tagging links images to detected persons for face recognition functionality
+- Personal photos use `entityType = IMAGE` while event organizer photos use `entityType = EVENT_IMAGE`
+- Albums are created by event organizers and can be either `public` or `private`
+- Album-Image associations enable many-to-many relationships between albums and images
+- The same S3 storage structure is used for both personal and event photos
+- Face recognition works across both personal and event photos, with shared person entities